isomorphic-software/smartclient-docs/classes/DataSourceField.md

 For DataSources that do not use Java Beans, `javaClass` can be used to force a particular representation for validated DSRequest data (e.g. data passed to a DMI):

-*   for fields declared to be of type "integer" or "float" valid settings include "BigInteger", "Long", "Integer", "Short", "Byte", "AtomicInteger", "AtomicLong", "BigDecimal", "Double"and "Float" (or rather, the fully-qualified versions of those classes, such as "java.lang.Integer" and "java.math.BigDecimal")
+*   for fields declared to be of type "integer" or "float" valid settings include "BigInteger", "Long", "Integer", "Short", "Byte", "AtomicInteger", "AtomicLong", "BigDecimal", "Double", "Float".
 *   for fields declared to be of type "date" valid settings include basic "java.util.Date", "java.sql.Date" and "java.sql.Time" types as well as Joda-Time types "DateTime", "DateMidnight", "LocalDateTime", "LocalDate", "LocalTime" and Java 8 Date/Time API types "LocalDate", "LocalDateTime", "LocalTime".

-When populating Java Beans/ POJOs, `javaClass` does not normally have to be specified: SmartClient will use Java reflection to inspect the type of argument expected by a setter method and will attempt conversion of inbound data to that type.
+When populating Java Beans/ POJOs, `javaClass` does not normally have to specified: SmartClient will use Java reflection to inspect the type of argument expected by a setter method and will attempt conversion of inbound data to that type.
 As described in the documentation for `DataTools.setProperties()`, this works for almost all typical cases.
 However `field.javaClass` is useful for:

 *   subobject of abstract or interface type: in this case Java Reflection is not sufficient to discover the concrete type that should be instantiated, and `javaClass` should be set instead.
 *   subobject of Collection or Map type, when Java generics are not used or the Collection member type or Map value type is abstract.
 When Java generics are used (for example the setter takes an argument is of type Collection`<SomePOJO>` or Map<KeyType,SomePOJO>, SmartClient will automatically attempt to convert inbound data to the type of the members of the Collection or values of the Map.
 Without generics, `javaClass` needs to be specified.
 Note that `javaClass` will take precedence over generics if both are used.
 Also note that [DataSourceField.javaCollectionClass](#attr-datasourcefieldjavacollectionclass) can be specified if a particular Collection or Map type is needed, and [DataSourceField.javaKeyClass](#attr-datasourcefieldjavakeyclass) can be specified for a field of type `java.util.Map`.